 Head Injuries in Nursing Homes

-Slips and falls, abuse, and neglect all contribute to the elevated risk of head injury among nursing home residents.
-When head injuries occur, the damage can range from mild to severe and long-lasting.
-Do you know how to help a victim?
+Slips and falls, abuse and neglect all contribute to the elevated risk of head injury among nursing home residents.
+The damage from head injuries in nursing homes can range from mild to severe and long-lasting.

-Caregivers, family members, and nursing home administrators have a responsibility to protect the safety and well-being of vulnerable elderly residents.
+Caregivers, family members and nursing home administrators have a responsibility to protect the safety and well-being of vulnerable elderly residents.
 When negligence or abuse contributes to head injuries in nursing homes, compensation may be available.
-Call 1-800-516-4783 for a free case consultation and to learn more about your rights if you suspect nursing home abuse.
+Call 1-866-548-9636 for a free case consultation and to learn more about your rights if you suspect nursing home abuse.

-Fall injuries in nursing homes are the most common cause of head injury among nursing home residents.
+Falls in nursing homes are the most common cause of head injuries among nursing home residents.
 Elderly residents may slip or fall and suffer a head injury while:

 - Being transferred from the bed to a wheelchair or other mobility aid